Responsible play

 Responsible play is a concept that helps players maintain control, avoid addiction, and make informed choices.

-- The game is perceived as entertainment, not a way to earn money
+- The game is perceived as entertainment, not a way to make money

-- Conscious behavior and failure are maintained at the first sign of dependence
+- Supports mindful behavior and failure at the first sign of addiction

-- There is the possibility of self-restraint or self-exclusion
+- There is a possibility of self-restraint or self-exclusion

 - Constant thoughts about the game